-Know the rules before you shop and share them with others in your department or team to make sure everyone's on the same page.
-If you're unsure of the rules, a quick trip to human resources can help clarify anything that's unclear.
+If you're getting a gift for a co-worker, know the rules before you shop and share them with others in your department or team to make sure everyone's on the same page.
+If you're unsure, asking human resources can help clarify.

 Do Make Gifts for Groups of People Shareable or of the Same Value

-If you're asked to buy a gift for a group, you can't go wrong with a gourmet food basket or tower that everyone can enjoy.
-If you decide to distribute gifts to individuals in a team, be sure that they're of equal value, such as an assortment of gift cards of the same denomination.
+If you're asked to buy a gift for a group, you can't go wrong with a gourmet food basket or tower -- just make sure that snacks are individually packaged.
+If you decide to buy gifts for individuals, be sure that they're of equal value, such as an assortment of gift cards of the same denomination.

 Do Make Gifts Personal

 When shopping for a gift for a specific team member or friend, get them something that matches their personality.
-Fresh stationery and tech gadgets appeal to a wide range of personalities.
+Stationery and tech gadgets appeal to a wide range of interests.

-If you're tasked with purchasing gifts for employees you're not familiar with, ask around and see what co-workers might recommend for a recipient you don't know as well.
+If you're tasked with purchasing gifts for team members you're not familiar with, ask around and see what co-workers might recommend for a recipient you don't know as well.

 Do Make Your Gifts Functional

 Gifts that the recipient can use regularly always go over big.
 Shopping for a road warrior?
 Try a travel accessory.
-Know a co-worker is environmentally conscious?
+Know someone who's environmentally conscious?
 Consider a customized, reusable tote or water bottle.
 Think about what a particular person on your list might use every day, and start your shopping there.

 Do Consider Dietary Restrictions

-If you're considering food gifts or baking at home, don't forget that there might be people in your office with dietary restrictions.
-Consider picking up a vegetarian option to go with your homemade, meat-filled dish, or even a gluten-free dessert to complement your homemade delicacy.
+If you're considering food gifts or baking at home, don't forget that there might be people with dietary restrictions.
+Consider ordering a vegetarian option or even a gluten-free dessert.

-It's easy to get caught up in the idea of the perfect gift and get tempted to go over your budget, but sticking to a budget lets valuable team members know that they're all valued equally.
+It's easy to get caught up in the idea of the perfect gift and be tempted to go over your budget, but sticking to a budget (and avoiding lavish gifts) lets everyone know they're valued.

 Don't Skip Out on the Gift Exchange

 Gifts might not be your thing, but they can be someone else's.
-An officewide gift exchange, like a secret Santa or white elephant exchange, is about an entire team having fun.
-Encourage others to participate by reminding them it's about the team getting together and having fun.
+A virtual gift exchange, like a secret Santa, is about everyone having fun.
+Encourage others to participate by reminding them about the fun aspects.

-It's still an office, and the office gift exchange isn't the place to focus on that private joke you share with a trusted co-worker.
-Avoid the temptation to go the gag-gift route and focus on sincerity.
+A work gift exchange isn't the place to focus on that private joke you share with a trusted co-worker.
+Avoid the temptation to go the gag-gift route and focus on sincerity instead.

-Don't Forget to be Sensitive About the Feelings of People Not on Your List
+Don't Be Insensitive to People Not on Your List

-While you might only be close enough with a few co-workers to exchange a gift with them, don't forget the feelings of people who may be hurt they weren't included on your list.
-When your list is short, consider giving gifts away from the office, such as at lunch or happy hour, to keep all spirits riding high.
+While you might only be close enough with a few co-workers to exchange gifts, don't forget the feelings of people who may be hurt they weren't included.
+Be discreet even though you're excited you found the perfect gift.

 Don't Forget That Your Boss Is Your Boss

-If you're considering buying a gift for your boss, keep all the dos above in mind along with a special don't: Don't go overboard on your boss's gift.
-The holiday gift exchange isn't the place to jockey for a promotion or apologize for a missed deadline back in February.
+If you're considering buying a gift for your boss, keep all the dos above in mind along with a special don't: Don't go overboard.
+This isn't the time to jockey for a promotion or apologize for a missed deadline.
 You can do something meaningful and special, but keep it on par with your other holiday gift budgets.

-With these holiday tips, your office holiday gift-giving efforts are bound to be appreciated, and the experience will be a much smoother experience.
-An early start means more time to select the most thoughtful gifts possible and avoid last-minute gifts that are more about the gift and less about the thought.
+With these holiday tips, your holiday gift-giving efforts are bound to be appreciated, and the experience will be much smoother.
+An early start means more time to select the most thoughtful gifts possible and ensure enough time for delivery.